-"Stripped for action" without excess bulk, weight or meaningless extras, Speed Way Blue Line Tools are lighter, handler and lower priced than other tools of equal performance on everyday work.
+"Stripped for action" without excess bulk, weight or meaningless extras, Speed Way Blue Line Tools are lighter, handier and lower priced than other tools of equal perform-ance on everyday work.
 Each is a completely engineered tool with its specially wound motor.
 Each has the correct speed for its capacity and operation.
-Each is built to give years of service.
+Each is built to give years of sei

-Back in production, the improved Speed-Way Bench Grinder has three times the power of the pre-war model, a new 1-piece aluminum case with cast-in wheel guards and tool rests.
+Back in production, the improved Speed-Way Bench Grinder has three times the power of the pre-war model, a new I-piece aluminum case with cast-in wheel guards and tool rests.
 Ask your dealer to